zx80/flask-simple-auth/DOCUMENTATION.md

     …
 ```

-Inside a request handling function, methods give access to
+Inside a request handling function, methods on `app` give access to
-authentication-dependent data:
+authentication-dependent data, for instance:
-- `get_user` to extract the authenticated user or raise an exception,
+- `get_user` extracts the authenticated user or raise an exception,
-  and `current_user` to get the authenticated user if any, or `None`.
+  and `current_user` gets the authenticated user if any, or `None`.
   It can also be requested as a parameter with the `CurrentUser` type.
-- `user_scope` to function to check if the current token-authenticated user
+- `user_scope` checks if the current token-authenticated user has some
-  has some authorizations.
+  authorizations.
-- `hash_password` and `check_password` to hash or check a password.
+- `hash_password` and `check_password` hash or check a password.
-- `create_token` to compute a new authentication token for the current user.
+- `create_token` computes a new authentication token for the current user.

-Decorators allow to register helper functions, such as:
+Various decorators/functions allow to register hooks, such as:

 - `user_in_group`, `get_user_pass` and `object_perms` functions/decorators to
   register authentication and authorization helper functions: